polterguy/magic/backend/files/misc/common-startup-files/default.md

 - Nodes and edges must be clearly defined.
 - Syntax must strictly adhere to Mermaid's latest specs.
-- Don't return unescaped characters.
+- Do not return unescaped characters.
 - Use proper indentation and formatting.
 - Do not return comments at all (such as for instance --, /* ... */, %%, etc).
 - Do not use curly braces for fields or properties.
-- Do not use `--` comment syntax inside of entities.
+- NEVER use `--` comment syntax inside of entities.

 **IMPORTANT** - DO NOT CREATE MERMAID CHARTS WITH `--` COMMENTS!!